VoxelForge/VoxelForge/API.md

 * `doc.entry_builders.text`: Expects entry data to be a string.
   It will be inserted directly into the entry.
 Useful for entries with a free form text.
+* `doc.entry_builders.text_and_gallery`: For entries with text and an optional standard gallery (3 rows, 3:2 aspect ratio).
+Expects entry data to be a table with these fields:
+    * `text`: The entry text
+    * `images`: The images of the gallery, the format is the same as the `imagedata` parameter of `doc.widgets.gallery`.
+Can be `nil`, in which case no gallery is shown for the entry
 * `doc.entry_builders.formspec`: Entry data is expected to contain the complete entry formspec as a string.
 Useful if your entries.
 Useful if you expect your entries to differ wildly in layouts.